njoroge-s/njoroge-s/README.md

 I'm a  civil & structural engineer and a full stack software developer in the making😊.
 I enjoy reading books 📚 and  believe that real-world problems can be solved with technology 💻 and dependable leadership.

 #### Talking about personal stuff
-- 🖋 I'm currebtly a student at ALX Africa
+- 🖋 I'm currently a student at ALX Africa
 - 🌱 I’m currently learning python
 - 🤔 I'm looking for help with Data Structures and Algorithms😥
 - 📧 Ask me about anything.
 I'm happy to help @[twitter](https://twitter.com/Snjoroge1) @[email](https://gmail.com/sarahnjoroge2015@gmail.com)